Cohomological Donaldson-Thomas theory of a quiver with potential and quantum enveloping algebras: Introduction

-and the map is defined via the cohomological Hall algebra product on $\HO(\Coha_{W,\mu}^{\zeta})$. \end{thmx} We finally prove a PBW theorem on the base $\Msp$, instead of the base $\Msp^{\zeta}_{\mu}$.
-Our result should be thought of as a cohomological lift of the following incarnation of the wall crossing formula, with $\int$ denoting the Kontsevich--Soibelman integration map,
+Our second main result is a (relative) cohomological lift of the following incarnation of the wall crossing formula, with $\int$ denoting the Kontsevich--Soibelman integration map:

-This is considered as an identity in the motivic quantum torus of finite-dimensional modules of the Jacobi algebra for the pair $(Q,W)$.
-Instead of defining any of these terms we refer the reader to \cite{JoyceMF} and \cite{KS1} for more details on motivic Hall algebras and integration maps in the general theory of motivic Donaldson--Thomas invariants, or \cite{DaMe4} for the specific case of the motivic Hall algebra of representations of a Jacobi algebra.
-In addition to categorifying the equality (\ref{WCI}) to an isomorphism, we prove that this isomorphism can be realised in terms of the multiplication in the cohomological Hall algebra.
+This is an identity in the completed motivic quantum torus of finite-dimensional modules of the Jacobi algebra for the pair $(Q,W)$.
+Instead of defining any of the terms in (\ref{WCI}) we refer the reader to \cite{JoyceMF} and \cite{KS1} for more details on motivic Hall algebras and integration maps in the general theory of motivic Donaldson--Thomas invariants, or \cite{DaMe4} for the specific case of the motivic Hall algebra of representations of a Jacobi algebra.

-We define
+\smallbreak We define

-where $\Mst$ is the stack of all finite-dimensional $\mathbb{C}Q$-modules, and $\Msp$ is the coarse moduli space of all finite-dimensional $\mathbb{C}Q$-modules. \begin{thmx}[Cohomological wall crossing theorem] Let $\zeta$ be $\mu$-generic.
-If $\zeta$ is $\mu$-generic for all $\mu$ there is an isomorphism
+where $\Mst_{\dd}$ is the stack of $\dd$-dimensional $\mathbb{C}Q$-representations, and $\Msp_{\dd}$ is the coarse moduli space of $\dd$-dimensional $\mathbb{C}Q$-representations, the closed points of which are in bijection with $\dd$-dimensional semisimple $\mathbb{C}Q$-representations. \begin{thmx}[Cohomological wall crossing theorem] There is an isomorphism